guettli/golang-and-vscode/README.md

         "importShortcut": "Definition"
     }
 ```

 --> if you click on an import line (for example `myname "github.com/foo/bar")`) you get to the code of "foo/bar" in vscode.
 Don't open the browser.
 Related: [Don't Open Imports in the Browser](https://dominikbraun.io/blog/vs-code-go-dont-open-imports-in-browser/)

 # ripgrep in vscode

+I want to use `rg` ([ripgrep](https://github.com/BurntSushi/ripgrep)) in a vscode terminal, and the matches should be hyperlinks, so that
+I can easily jump to the corresponding line in the file.

 in .bashrc:
 ```